5G-ERA/BED-Workshop/README.md

                      --k8s-nets '{"k8s_net1": "mgmt-net"}' \
                      --description "K8s cluster" my-k8s-cluster
 ```
-When the kubernetes cluster is added, proceed to add example Virtual network Functions and Network services.
+When the Kubernetes cluster is added, proceed to add example Virtual network Functions and Network services.
 OpenLDAP will be used as an example.
 Navigate to the downloaded git repository.
 Locate the `openldap_knf` and `openldap_ns` folders.

 Starting with the first one, edit the `openldap_vnfd.yaml` file to the following contents: